nirajkale/pynetwork/README.md

   #### Handler <--> Client

   An individual pair of handler-client offer various options of data transfers:

   1. Receive data stream from a handler subroutine

         You can write python generator function that endlessly yield data (byte array) and register/add them to Gateway.
-Once added to           Gateway, these subroutines are passed to any newly spanwd handler.
-A client can then ask handler to stream data from this               generator subroutine until it raises a StopIteration exception or returns an None.
+Once added to
+        Gateway, these subroutines are passed to any newly spawned handler.
+A client can then ask handler to stream data from this generator subroutine until it raises a StopIteration exception or returns None.
         Examples of such streaming could be:
         a.
 Streaming multiple sensor data
         b.
 Streaming key-presses to a key-logger over the network The data which is streamed from a generator is of byte array type data, along with this byte array data, function also needs to return an "id" (or idetity).
 This id can be perticualy useful when your using a swarm of connections to stream the data, because if the same function is being used my multiple handlers then there is no gaurantee of the same order in which the data was returned by the function would be preserved on the received end.
 In this case, you can use this id to re-arrange your data if needed.

   2. Receive data batch from a handler subroutine

         If you need the data on transactional basis without the need of steams, you can opt for batch subroutines.
 These are simple python function (which doesn't need to be written as a generator) that return byte data (with unique id for that batch), then handler would steam this data across to client.

   3. Send batch of data to handler subroutine

         You can also send data to a subroutine whcih is registered with Gateway.
-This is data is available as parameter called
-        **buffer** in your function's ** **kwargs** input.
-This is additional byte input, apart from the usual arguments & kwargs that           you can pass to your subroutine.
+This data is available as parameter called **buffer** in your function's **kwargs** input.
+This is additional byte arrya input, apart from the usual arguments & kwargs that you can pass to your subroutine.
 After the execution of subroutine, handler expects an integer return that is transferred back to the client as an output.

   4. Download files from Gateway to client device (from folder name & regex or fullpath to files)

         No need of description here apart from the fact that, you can speed up file transfer by distributing the load across multiple connections.
-One important thing to note here is that, the speed improvement would be negligible if the files are less numerous         & large in size in which case your bandwidth would the limiting factor. but in case of numerous small files, you might see a             conisderable improvement.
+One important thing to note here is that, the speed improvement would be negligible if the files are less numerous
-        (So swarm could be perticaularly useful if you are transferring log files from you application where file count is usually high         & size of each log is limted to few hundered MBs)<br/>
-        <i>I would soon upload few stats to support above argument</i>
+        & are large in size in which case your bandwidth would be the limiting factor. but in case of numerous & small sized files, you might see a conisderable improvement.(So swarm could be perticaularly useful if you are transferring log files from you application where file count is usually high & size of each log is limted to few hundered MBs) *I would soon upload few stats to support above argument*

   5. Send files to Gateway (files are downloaded to relative said folder)